 - A. All uniformed supervisors working under this Contract must successfully complete all training established for productive Security Officers including x-ray and magnetometer training.
-In addition, supervisors must complete nine hours of supervisory training based on a Contractor-provided Supervisory Training Manual.
-Following completion of basic training, the supervisors will be required to take and pass the basic written examination. - B. Supervisors shall not be permitted to work under this Contract without having passed the basic training, written examination for basic training, the basic firearms course, firearms practical qualification, and the Contractor Supervisory Training.
+In addition, supervisors must complete nine hours of supervisory training based on a Contractor-provided Supervisory Training Manual. - B. Supervisors shall not be permitted to work under this Contract without having passed the basic training, written examination for basic training, the basic firearms course, firearms practical qualification, and the Contractor Supervisory Training.